wetryingtodorock/getblock-docs/en/rpc-service/btg/json-rpc/btg_abandontransaction.md

 ---
-title: btg:abandontransaction \[POST\] {disallowed}
+title: btg:abandontransaction  {disallowed} - Bitcoin Gold
-description: Mark in-wallet transaction txid as abandonedThis will mark this transaction and all its in-wallet descendants asabandoned which will allow for their inputs to be respent.
-It can beused to replace stuck or evicted transactions.It only works on transactions which are not included in a block and arenot currently in the mempool.It has no effect on transactions which are already abandoned.
+description: Example code for the btg:abandontransaction  {disallowed} json-rpc method. Сomplete guide on how to use btg:abandontransaction  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters